comhendrik/vectorMatch/README.md

 # Text Embedding and Search with PostgreSQL and Hugging Face in Docker

 This project demonstrates a Python script that embeds text using a model from Hugging Face, stores the embeddings in PostgreSQL with the `pgvector` extension, and allows searching the database using regular text queries by comparing embeddings.
+After the data is retrieved an llm is used to generate a response with ollama

 ## Features
 - **Embeddings:** Use Hugging Face's transformers to embed input text.
 - **PostgreSQL with pgvector:** Store embeddings in a PostgreSQL database using the `pgvector` extension to perform vector-based searches.
 - **Search Functionality:** Retrieve database entries by comparing the input text's embedding to the stored embeddings.
 - **Docker Support:** Run PostgreSQL and the pgvector extension within Docker for easy setup and deployment.
+- **Ollama:** Generate response based on local llm

 ## Prerequisites